AttentionSeekers/FarSightBERT/report/2.metho.typ

 Therefore, we generate two sets of data: one based on [CLS] tokens and the other with mean pooled tokens to perform our downstream task.

 == Model description
+#figure(
+  placement: auto,
+  scope: "parent",
+  image("images/models.png", width: 75%),
+  caption: [Deep neural architectures used in the study.
+Taken from the FarSight @farsight-orig paper.], ) <model>
 // – Includes a citation to the original paper
 // – Includes link to the original paper’s repo (if
 // applicable)